 Big Wood River Below Magic

-Trout Unlimited in partnership with the Wood River Land Trust have are working on a solution to the problem of maintain year round water flows on the Big Wood River below Magic Reservoir.
+Trout Unlimited in partnership with the Wood River Land Trust is working on a solution to the problem of maintaining year round water flows on the Big Wood River below Magic Reservoir.

 We continue to work on creative solutions to obtain a permanent year round water source for this unique ecosystem and fishery.

 Over the past years we have collected water quality information on this portion of the Big Wood River in the spring, summer and fall.